My Anxiety Story: Why I do What I Do

 “It’s like sleeping without waking up.
 We all die.”

 “Bad” of this magnitude didn’t exist until this point.
-And now that bad existed, fear of bad was brought to life like Frankenstein’s monster with the lightning bolt.
+Now that bad exists, fear of bad is brought to life, like Frankenstein’s monster with the lightning bolt.
 A context was created for fear to settle into.
 I could lose security.
 And if I could lose it, I was never really secure in the first place and could never be again.

 Introductions were made — Jodi, meet anxiety.
 Anxiety, meet Jodi.